 Switchback Books challenges gender inequity in literary publishing by producing and promoting books of poetry by women, including transgender women and all other female-identified individuals.
 Publishing exclusively women poets comprises a feminist act.
 We aim to change the unbalanced ratio of genders represented in literary publishers’ catalogs, making women’s voices and perspectives accessible to the literary community and the general public.

-Kate Partridge is the author of the poetry collection Ends of the Earth (University of Alaska Press, 2017) and the hybrid chapbooks Guide to Urban Reindeer (Essay Press, 2017) and Intended American Dictionary (MIEL Books, 2016).
-Her poems and lyric essays have appeared in FIELD, Yale Review, Colorado Review, Ninth Letter, Alaska Quarterly Review, Blackbird, and Pleiades.
-She is a Dornsife/Graduate School Fellow at the University of Southern California, where she is pursuing a PhD in creative writing and literature, and she has an MFA in poetry from George Mason University.
+Kate Partridge is the author of the poetry collection Ends of the Earth (U. of Alaska Press, 2017) and the hybrid chapbooks Guide to Urban Reindeer (Essay Press, 2017) and Intended American Dictionary (MIEL Books, 2016).
+Her poems have appeared in FIELD, Yale Review, Michigan Quarterly Review, Colorado Review, Pleiades, and other journals.
+She is a graduate of the MFA program at George Mason University and the PhD in creative writing and literature at the University of Southern California.
+She lives in Denver and teaches at Regis University.

 Alyse Knorr is the author of the poetry collections Mega-City Redux (Green Mountains Review 2017), Copper Mother